 The tax treatment of annuities arises from three separate provisions in the legislation:

 the income which funds the annuity, is not subject to the trustees discretion or available to be accumulated.
-Therefore, that portion of income is not subject to trust rates of tax, regardless of the status of the trust a
+Therefore, that portion of income is not subject to trust rates of tax, regardless of the status

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.